raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 The client may perform as many DNS operations as it wishes on the newly created connection.
-Operations MAY be pipelined (i.e., the client doesn’t need wait for a reply before sening the next message).
+Operations MAY be pipelined (i.e., the client doesn’t need wait for a reply before sending the next message).
 The server MUST act on messages in the order they are received, but responses to those messages MAY be sent out of order, if appropriate.

 When a server implementing this specification receives a new connection from a client, it MUST begin by internally assigning an initial idle timeout of 30 seconds to that connection.
 At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets the idle timer for that connection (see {{!RFC7766}}).

 If, at any time during the life of the connection, half the idle-timeout value (i.e., 15 seconds by default) elapses